nutanix/libvfio-user/docs/vfio-user.rst

 This command message is sent by the client to the server to inform it that one or more DMA regions, previously made available via a ``VFIO_USER_DMA_MAP`` command message, are no longer available for DMA.
 It typically occurs when memory is subtracted from the client or if the client uses a vIOMMU.
-If the client does not expect the server to perform DMA then it does not need to send to the server ``VFIO_USER_DMA_UNMAP`` commands.
-If the server does not need to perform DMA then it can ignore such commands but it must still reply to them.
-Each DMA region is described by a table entry in an array of the following
+Each DMA region is described by a table entry in an array of the following structure:
-structure:

 Request
 ^^^^^^^